acidanthera/OpenCorePkg/Staging/EnableGop/README.md

    Linux and Windows), which can be used to read from and write to the GPU firmware.
  - Use that tool to read a copy of the GPU firmware.
  - Run `./vBiosInsert.sh [-a|-n] {original}.rom EnableGop.efi {modified}.rom`, with `-a` for AMD and `-n` for Nvidia.
+    - If you have any problems with `vBiosInsert.sh` from a specific release of EnableGop, please try the version included with the latest release of OpenCore before reporting any issues.
+    The script receives updates to support additional graphics cards independently of any bumps to the release version of EnableGop.
+If you need to, you can use the latest version of `vBiosInsert.sh` to inject older versions of EnableGop.
  - The new file `{modified}.rom` may be burnt to the GPU firmware.

 In the case of AMD, considerably less space is normally available, due to a strict limit of 128k for legacy and EFI